HackYourFuture/Node.js/week2/README.md

 ## As you finish that up, don’t forget to watch next week’s video playlist to prepare for Express.
 >You’ll find it here: [Lynda :information_desk_person:](https://www.lynda.com/SharedPlaylist/e8a2fec772bb462da38429629a34f3b7)

+## Code in class

+### promises_exapmles (not there yet)

+This folder contains two examples. the file `index.js` is the same exercise we did in the class in the week0 but with Promises.
+It's interesting to see that we did not use any external libraries.
+Try at home to rewrite the same exercise using [Bluebird Promise library](http://bluebirdjs.com/docs/getting-started.html), remember to `npm install` the library.

+The file `wait.js` shows how to write a callback style function, and transforming it in a promise.
+It' s easy in this example to see that the functions are running simultaneously.

+### http_server

+The HTTP server is a slightly improved version that we did in the class includes:
+ - Code split in modules
+ - Promises
+ - `http` `fs` and `util` code modules
+ - it serves the public folder
+ - *this is very far from a complete implementation of an HTTP server* therefore take it as exercise to understand and use the code modules of node